Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Abstract

 \section{Abstract}

 Appearance-based gaze estimation from RGB images provides relatively unconstrained gaze tracking from commonly available hardware.
 The accuracy of subject-independent models is limited partly by small intra-subject and large inter-subject variations in appearance, and partly by a latent subject-dependent bias.
-To improve estimation accuracy, we propose to use dilated-convolutions in a deep convolutional neural network to capture subtle changes in the eye images, and a novel gaze decomposition method that decomposes the gaze angle into the sum of a subject-independent gaze estimate from the image and a subject-dependent bias.
-To further reduce estimation error, we propose a calibration method that estimates the bias from a few images taken as the subject gazes at only a few or even just a single gaze target.
-This significantly redues calibration time and complexity.
-Experiments on four datasets, including a new dataset we collected containing large variations in head pose and face location, indicate that even without calibration the estimator already outperforms state-of-the-art methods by more than $6.3\%$.
-The proposed calibration method is robust to the location of calibration target and reduces estimation error significantly (up to $35.6\%$), achieving state-of-the-art performance with much less calibration data than required by previously proposed methods.
-The dataset is available at \href{http://nislgaze.ust.hk}{http://nislgaze.ust.hk} and the source code is available at \href{https://github.com/czk32611/GEDDnet}{https://github.com/czk32611/GEDDnet}.
+To improve estimation accuracy, we have previously proposed a gaze decomposition method that decomposes the gaze angle into the sum of a subject-independent gaze estimate from the image and a subject-dependent bias.
+Estimating the bias from images outperforms previously proposed calibration algorithms, unless the amount of calibration data is prohibitively large.
+This paper extends that work with a more complete characterization of the interplay between the complexity of the calibration dataset and estimation accuracy.
+In particular, we analyze the effect of the number of gaze targets, the number of images used per gaze target and the number of head positions in calibration data using a new NISLGaze dataset, which is well suited for analyzing these effects as it includes more diversity in head positions and orientations for each subject than other datasets.
+A better understanding of these factors enables low complexity high performance calibration.
+Our results indicate that using only a single gaze target and single head position is sufficient to achieve high quality calibration.
+However, it is useful to include variability in head orientation as the subject is gazing at the target.
+Our proposed estimator based on these studies (GEDDNet) outperforms state-of-the-art methods by more than $6.3\%$.
+One of the surprising findings of our work is that the same estimator yields the best performance both with and without calibration.
+This is convenient, as the estimator works well "straight out of the box," but can be improved if needed by calibration.
+However, this seems to violate the conventional wisdom that train and test conditions must be matched.
+To better understand the reasons, we provide a new theoretical analysis that specifies the conditions under which this can be expected.
+The dataset is available at \href{http://nislgaze.ust.hk}{http://nislgaze.ust.hk}.
+Source code is available at \href{https://github.com/HKUST-NISL/GEDDnet}{https://github.com/HKUST-NISL/GEDDnet}.

 }

 \IEEEraisesectionheading{